-I’ve recently been working on developing the User Experience Design Standards and self-assessment materials.
+We’ve recently been working on developing the User Experience Design Standards and self-assessment materials.
 To do this I’ve been conducting reviews of the work the UX service has done with people in different parts of the organisation.
-I wanted to share some things I have learned while doing this and a couple of analogies for […]
+This has helped us better understand how colleagues in a range of roles perceive the design process and […]

 I have been conducting rounds of usability testing to guide the redesign of EASE, the University’s online sign-in system.
 These tests needed to be completed quickly with no time or budget for recruitment.
 The following is an outline of what I did, and what I learned.